Back to Electronics

 Quick Answer: Can Smart Homes Be Private?

 Yes!
-Privacy-first smart homes use cameras with physical shutters, local storage instead of cloud, and devices with visual recording indicators.
-Top picks: Arlo Pro 5S ($249.99), eufy SoloCam S340 ($199.99), and TP-Link Kasa cameras ($21.99) all prioritize user privacy.
+Privacy-first smart homes for 2026 use cameras with physical shutters, local storage instead of cloud, and devices with visual recording indicators - our top picks include Arlo Pro 5S ($249.99), eufy SoloCam S340 ($199.99), and TP-Link Kasa cameras ($21.99) that all prioritize user privacy and local processing.

 The convenience of smart homes comes with a hidden cost: your privacy.
 Recent reports have revealed that some popular smart home devices collect far more personal data than necessary, from recording private conversations to tracking daily routines and selling this information to third parties.